hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

     ReadsTests.java
     ReadsTestSuite.java

-The first three of these hold tests.
+The first three of these class hold tests, as "test methods" (each "test method" is an actual test case).

-The other two are for a near-future capability that isn't quite ready for command-line use yet.
+The other two classes are for a near-future capability that isn't quite ready for command-line use yet.
 ReadsTests.java is a "marker" we use when writing a test to marke the test method as "one of the Reads tests" ... then, ReadsTestSuite is a TestSuite that groups all of those, so we can run the ReadsTestSuite to get a pre-defined set of tests to execute.
 Since these aren't ready, we'll fall back to matching on the test name.

 To run a selected test, we just match its name as a regex to the ctk.matchstr property:

  java -jar ctk-testpack-0.5.1-SNAPSHOT.jar --ctk.matchstr=.*ReadMethods.*

-(ctk.matchstr is a comma-seperated string of regex'es but between the regex-ness and the command-line escaping it's usually better to set anything complicated in the lib/application.properties file).
+(ctk.matchstr is a comma-separated string of regex'es but between the regex-ness and the command-line escaping it's usually better to set anything complicated in the lib/application.properties file).

 At the end of each run a set of text files that summarize the result are put into the target/ directory.